schollz/find/README.md

 # License

-FIND is a Framework for Internal Navigation and Discovery.
+Fingerprint is a CLI client for the Framework for Internal Navigation and Discovery.

 Copyright (C) 2015-2016 Zack Scholl